54 Employee’s Request for Reasonable Accommodation in Current Job

 541 Overview

 A family member, friend, or other representative may request reasonable accommodation on behalf of an employee with a disability.
-However, the Postal Service should deal directly with the employee during the interactive process.
+However, the Postal Service must communicate directly with the employee during the interactive process.

-The employee may make a request for reasonable accommodation to one of the following:
+The employee must make a request for reasonable accommodation to one of the following:

 The Postal Service has specific procedures in place to accommodate employees who are deaf or hard of hearing and who request communication accommodations.
 Each employee who is deaf or hard of hearing and seeks a communication accommodation must submit an oral or written request for a communication accommodation to one of the following: